Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 5. Sports Research Omega-3 — Best Sustainably Sourced

-Beyond sustainability, the product delivers on quality metrics that matter: IFOS certified, triglyceride form, and 1,250mg of fish oil per softgel with a solid EPA + DHA concentration.
+Beyond sustainability, the product delivers on quality metrics that matter: IFOS certified, triglyceride form, 1250 mg fish oil, and 1040 mg omega-3s per softgel, with a solid EPA (690 mg) + DHA (260 mg) concentration.
 The capsules use carrageenan-free bovine gelatin and include mixed tocopherols to prevent oxidation.
+If environmental impact influences your purchasing decisions, Sports Research offers a way to get high-quality omega-3s without contributing to overfishing concerns.
+For those who care about recovery and reducing inflammation more broadly, our recovery tools explainer covers the broader landscape.

 Buy Now On Amazon